 - EU-U.S. and Swiss-U.S. Privacy Shield – Privacy Shield is a framework designed by the U.S. Department of Commerce and European Union member countries and Switzerland to provide companies with a mechanism to comply with EU and Swiss data protection requirements when transferring personal data from the European Union and Switzerland to the United States.
 Origami Risk has joined the Privacy Shield Framework and has self-certified to the U.S. Department of Commerce that it agrees to adhere to the Privacy Shield Principles.
 Evidence of this certification is available at https://www.privacyshield.gov/.

-- EU General Data Protection Regulation (GDPR) – The GDPR is a comprehensive data protection law in the European Union (EU) that will become effective on May 25, 2018.
-Origami Risk is committed to GDPR compliance when enforcement begins and is dedicated to helping customers comply with the GDPR with regard to the Origami Risk service, which includes providing GDPR-related assurances in Origami Risk’s contractual commitments.
-Additionally, Amazon Web Services (AWS) – the cloud computing environment for Origami Risk – has announced that it will comply with the GDPR when the regulation becomes enforceable.
+- EU General Data Protection Regulation (GDPR) – The GDPR is a comprehensive data protection law in the European Union.
+Origami Risk complies with the GDPR with regard to the Origami Risk service and is dedicated to helping customers comply with the GDPR with regard to the Origami Risk service, which includes providing GDPR-related assurances in Origami Risk’s contractual commitments.
+Additionally, Amazon Web Services (AWS) – the cloud computing environment for Origami Risk – also maintains GDPR compliance.